Thai and Cambodian leaders to meet in Malaysia for talks to end deadly border dispute

 “I didn’t have the heart to continue with my work when I heard the news.
 I wanted to come back as soon as possible, but I had to wait until the evening,” he said.
 Now at a shelter in Surin housing some 6,000 evacuees, Pichayut worries for his wife and twin daughters, hoping the conflict will end soon so they can return to their home in Kap Choeng district, one of the hardest hit by shelling.

 The U.N.
-Security Council has called on the Association of Southeast Asian Nations, a regional bloc, to mediate peace between the two members.
+Security Council has called on ASEAN, a regional bloc, to mediate peace between the two members.
 Human Rights Watch has condemned the reported use of cluster munitions, weapons banned by International law, in populated areas, and urged both governments to protect civilians.

 _________